 • Students may take summer law courses which may reduce the length of the joint degree program by up to a semester.

 • Students may not take more than 16 credits/semester.
 Seventeen credits/semester may be taken with permission from the Associate Dean, Academic Affairs, School of Law.

 Master of Latin American Studies Requirements

-Two regional fundamentals courses are also required.
+• Two regional fundamentals courses in Latin American/Caribbean studies are also required.

 • Language Requirement: Students must demonstrate advanced language competency in Spanish, French, Portuguese, or Haitian Creole.
 Students may establish proficiency by passing two courses taught in the target language at the 600-level or above, or by passing a language competency exam.
 A major indigenous language of Latin America may be substituted for either Spanish or Portuguese.
 Students may petition for a waiver of examination if they have gained language competency in another manner (i.e. native speaker, upper division coursework in target language, Peace Corps service, 18 credits or Defense Language Proficiency Test).